DMI

 Addressing common misconceptions about eye health

 As well as highlighting the practical barriers to accessing glasses, our formative research revealed that many people in the low-income target group have concerns that wearing glasses may be interpreted by others as a sign of vanity or that once you start wearing glasses, you cannot stop and become a “prisoner” of glasses.
 We identified the perception that glasses are for rich and/or educated people and are therefore not useful for farmers or those living in rural areas, where there is the belief that if someone wears glasses, they are showing off.
-Our campaign content seeks to address such perceptions, as well as focusing on supply-side barriers like diagnosis, availability, and price.
+Our campaign content sought to address such perceptions, as well as focusing on supply-side barriers like diagnosis, availability, and price.

 Saturation